Sharing the wonders of travel & everyday adventures

 Saint Apolonia Station is a little weary and a little grand, a look I come to recognise as the gritty charm that Lisbon wears so well.
 The streets are colourful, a delight to the eye.
 Clothes flap three storeys above the narrow cobbled streets.
 Tiled and rendered walls flash pastel pinks, blues and yellows, adding extra personality to this little capital.
 The city stands with eclectic elegance, presenting a daggy kind of cool that woos my heart from the first moment we meet.

-I thought I would share a few of my favourite adventures in a city I’ve come to regard as one of my favourite places in the world – Lisbon, Portugal.
+Here are a few of my favourite adventures in a city I’ve come to regard as one of my favourite places in the world – Lisbon, Portugal.

 Embracing a rustic urban calm, Alfama is the Lisbon suburb that I enjoyed the most.
 The streets are delightfully traditional in moments, with white underwear drying overhead, old men in trousers and nannas in aprons, but also youthful and eclectic, with art spaces, boutique shops and edgy cafes spotting the streets.